EnviouslyEnvy/picdelta/README.md

 - **Pixel difference count** - Number of differing pixels
 - **Maximum pixel difference** - Largest single pixel variance

-## Usage

-1. **Upload Images**: Drag and drop or click to select two images to compare
-2. **View Comparison**: Images are automatically compared when both are loaded
-3. **Analyze Differences**:
-   - Use "Side by Side" mode to see both images and their difference
-   - Use "Difference Only" mode to focus on the difference visualization
-4. **Zoom and Pan**: Use mouse wheel to zoom, drag to pan around images
-5. **Review Metrics**: Check the quantitative analysis below the images

 ## Technical Details

 ### Supported Formats